 What attracts you to dressage?

 Did you know it's been proven that a positive and encouraging teaching style gets the best results (for humans and animals!)?
 My teaching techniques include a lot of imagery, which can convey a feeling or concept in an easy-to-recognize way.
 I will also look for your lynch pins - specific changes that can make a biggest difference.
-We will work a lot on position, because correct equitation can bring significant and often immediate improvements to your horse.
+We will work a lot on position, because correct equitation can bring significant and often instant improvements to your horse's performance and enjoyment of his work.

-$60 Private 45 minute lesson with your horse
+$75 Private 45 minute trailer-in lesson with your horse

-$50 Private 45 minute lesson while your horse is in full training
+$50 Private 45 minute lesson when your horse is in full training

-USDF "L" Learner Judges Program - Completed Education Series
+USDF "L" Learner Judges Program - Completed Education Series, which is amazing and I highly recommend for all riders.

 Charles DeKunffy - Clinics and reading